Angela Norwood is a professional writer with over 13 years of experience. Her areas of specialty include travel, lifestyle and digital publishing.

 According to a recent announcement from Time Inc., two of the company’s brands — Essence and Entertainment Weekly — will be partnering with Snapchat Discover.
 Each brand will release visual-based editions on Snapchat each week, similar to People’s daily edition.
-Users can look forward to Snapchat exclusives and special features from both brands.
+Users can look forward to Snapchat exclusives and special features for both brands.

 Time’s ongoing use of Snapchat publishing